MelBiggs/fullstack-frameworks-project/README.md

 ### Issues/Bugs

 An issue I encountered was being unable to test my Favourite function.
 The attempted code is commented out in the `test.py` file of the Accounts app.

+Also a difference I noticed on the deployed version was that on the mobile, the navbar can be 100% view-height which doesn't look very attractive.
+I worked on improving this but it proved a challenge which time did not allow me to keep working on.

 ### Automated Testing